Note: This article describes the IFSC classification system, national systems may be different.

 Merging of Sport Classes

-Because it is better an unfair competition than no competition, the rules give the option to merge certain categories in order to allow more athletes to compete.
+Because it is better an unfair competition than no competition, the rules give the option to merge certain Sport Classes in order to allow more athletes to compete.

-If we look into the statistics, it clearly shows that the concept of merging is needed even with growth over the past years: In theory, we could have 20 categories if all categories exceed the minimum criteria.
-The World Championship Innsbruck 2018 had 12 categories and sets of medals, the World Championship Briançon 2019 had 14 sets of medals.
+If we look into the statistics, it clearly shows that the concept of merging is needed even with growth over the past years: In theory, we could have 20 Sport Classes if all Sport Classes exceed the minimum criteria.
+The World Championship Innsbruck 2018 had 12 Sport Classes and sets of medals, the World Championship Briançon 2019 had 14 sets of medals.
 So there is still room for growth …

 Sport classes which tend to have (too) low numbers of participants: